sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 To begin, install Fire Insights on any machine.
 Ensure that this machine is accessible from your Databricks cluster.

-Step 2 : Upload Fire Core Jar to Databricks
+Step 2 : Upload Fire Core JAR to Databricks
 ^^^^^^^^^^^^^^

-Fire Insights relies on a specific jar file to execute tasks within Databricks.
+Fire Insights relies on a specific JAR file to execute tasks within Databricks.

-This jar file, named **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar**, must be uploaded under Workspace as a Library on to Databricks.
+This JAR file, named **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar**, must be uploaded under Workspace as a Library on to Databricks.

 You can do this by following these steps: